-Right of access to information held by the council will be given on request, in accordance with the Freedom of Information Act 2000 and Environmental

-Information Regulations 2004 unless the information is already publicly available (as described in the Council's Publication Scheme).
+Right of access to information held by the council will be given on request, in accordance with the Freedom of Information Act 2000 and Environmental Information Regulations 2004 unless the information is already publicly available (as described in the Council's Publication Scheme).
 Some exemptions to the council can be found in the Act, Regulations and the council's publication scheme.

-8. Complaints and Appeals
+8 Complaints and Appeals

-Anyone who is dissatisfied with an Officer's actions may make a complaint which will be managed in accordance with the Council's Corporate Complaints and Compliments Policy and procedure' Complaints and compliments - London Borough of Harrow
+Anyone who is dissatisfied with an Officer's actions may make a complaint which will be managed in accordance with the Council's Corporate Complaints and Compliments Policy and procedure

-9. Monitoring and Review
+9 Monitoring and Review